kevgross89/Apple-TV-Movie-Recommendation-Engine/README.md

 #### Hybrid Model #1

 We are going to create a hybrid recommendation function that uses content and collaborative filtering techniques.
-First, we will pair down our dataframe to include movies that have achieved a certain score and a specific number of votes (content based filter).
+First, we will pare down our dataframe to include movies that have achieved a certain score and a specific number of votes (content-based filter).
 From there we will load our new dataframe into `Surprise` and run a SVD package (collaborative filter). **After performing these two operations, we return a RMSE of 0.741, which is our lowest RMSE.**

 |         **Type of Model**        | **RMSE** |
 |:--------------------------------:|:--------:|